meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-2-ide-setup/PRESENTATION-Amethyst-Algorithms-Project-2-TalkAboutTooling.md

 ```
 This presentation was made using Markdown and Pandoc with the "beamer" template.

-# What is this?

-Amethyst Algorithms is a course aimed at smart highschoolers or average college students, meant to teach you how to do software programming using Minecraft and NeoForged.

-If you're age 15+, like Minecraft, and want to learn programming, you should give this course a try :)

 # IDE choice

 We're going to be using IntelliJ IDEA.
+Both "Community" and "Ultimate" edition will work.

 This is not necessary, but recommended.
-I prefer IntelliJ IDEA, and if you're a student with a `.edu` or similar email, you can get it for free on their website.
+I prefer IntelliJ IDEA, and if you're a student with a `.edu` or similar email, you can get the "Ultimate" edition for free on their website.

+# Debugging

 # Java

 # Gradle

+# Neoforged

+# sample `onBlockBreak`